pulibrary/ib/README.md

 Dependencies
 ------------
-Werkzeug and Jinja2 are required.
-Both are available in apt:
+Werkzeug, Jinja2, and Sqlite3 are required.
+All are available in apt:

-	apt-get install python-werkzeug python-jinja2
+	apt-get install python-werkzeug python-jinja2 sqlite3 libsqlite3-dev

 Configuration
 -------------